lukeed/rosetta/readme.md

   </a>
 </div>

-<div align="center">A general purpose internationalization library in 352 bytes!</div>
+<div align="center">A general purpose internationalization library in 348 bytes!</div>

 ## Features

 * Simple and Familiar API
 * Unobstrusive and Unopinionated
 * Supports pluralization
-* 352 bytes – including dependencies!
+* Less than 350 bytes – including dependencies!

 ## Install